Synapxe-DNA/technical-docs/docs/projects/genai/health-hub/content-opt-and-harm/index.md

 ### Setting up for Optimisation Checks

 1. Run the Data Processing Pipeline via Kedro.
+Refer to the [`README.md`](https://github.com/Synapxe-DNA/healthhub-content-optimization/tree/main/content-optimization) in `content-optimization` for more information.
     ```bash
     # From the ROOT directory of the healthhub-content-optimization repository
     cd content-optimization